-We have proposed a PoW consensus protocol that natively makes use of the quantum speedup afforded by boson-samplers.
-The method requires that miners perform full boson-sampling, where samples are post-processed as coarse-grained boson-sampling using a binning strategy only known after samples have been committed to the network.
+We have proposed a PoW consensus protocol that natively makes use of the quantum speedup afforded by boson samplers.
+The method requires that miners perform full boson sampling, where samples are post-processed as coarse-grained boson sampling using a binning strategy only known after samples have been committed to the network.
 This allows efficient validation but resists pre-computation either classically or quantum mechanically.

-Whereas classical PoW schemes such as Bitcoin's are notoriously energy inefficient, our boson-sampling-based PoW scheme offers a far more energy-efficient alternative when implemented on quantum hardware.
+Whereas classical PoW schemes such as Bitcoin's are notoriously energy inefficient, our boson-sampling-based PoW scheme offers a more energy-efficient alternative when implemented on quantum hardware.
 The quantum advantage has a compounding effect: as more quantum miners enter the network the difficulty of the problem will be increased to maintain consistent block mining time, further incentivizing the participation of quantum miners.

-The quantum hardware required for the implementation of our protocol has already been experimentally demonstrated at a sufficient scale and is becoming commercially available (\href{https://www.xanadu.ai/products/borealis/}{Xanadu Borealis}).
-While we have focused our analysis primarily on conventional Fock state boson-sampling, the method extends to Gaussian boson-sampling, accommodating faster quantum sampling rates owing to the relative ease with which the required squeezed vacuum input states can be prepared.
-We leave the detailed study of number of samples required, error tolerances, and performance of Gaussian boson-samplers to future work.
+The quantum hardware required for the implementation of our protocol has already been experimentally demonstrated at a sufficient scale and is becoming commercially available.
+While we have focused our analysis primarily on conventional Fock state boson sampling, the method extends to Gaussian boson sampling, accommodating faster quantum sampling rates owing to the relative ease with which the required squeezed vacuum input states can be prepared.
+We have used conservative estimates of the number of samples needed to achieve consensus and it is plausible that these upper bounds can be tightened.
+We leave a detailed study of the number of samples required, error tolerances, and performance of Gaussian boson samplers to future work.

 Like the inverse hashing problem in classical PoW, the boson-sampling problem has no intrinsic use.
 It would be interesting to consider if samples contributed to the network over many rounds could be used for some practical purpose, enabling `useful proof-of-work', something that has also been suggested in the context of conventional blockchains \cite{e21080723}.